Robert Neller

-Robert Blake Neller (born February 9, 1953) is a retired United States Marine Corps four-star general who served as the 37th Commandant of the Marine Corps from 2015 to 2019.
+Robert Blake Neller (born February 9, 1953) is a retired American general who served as the 37th commandant of the United States Marine Corps from 2015 to 2019.

 Neller was born in Louisiana and was raised in Michigan.
 He was commissioned in the United States Marine Corps after graduating from the University of Virginia in 1975 and served as an infantry officer.
-During his career he was deployed to Panama, Somalia and Iraq.
+During his career he was deployed to Panama, Somalia, and Iraq.
 As a general officer he served as the commanding general of the 3rd Marine Division, the Director of Operations on the Joint Staff, the commander of Marine Corps Forces Central Command, and commander of Marine Corps Forces Command as well as commanding general of Fleet Marine Force, Atlantic.

 Early life and education

 Neller was born in Camp Polk, Louisiana on February 9, 1953.
 A native of East Lansing, Michigan, he graduated from East Lansing High School in 1971.
 He enrolled in the University of Virginia and, at graduation, received his commission through Officer Candidates School via the Platoon Leaders Class program in May 1975.

 Neller is a graduate of The Basic School, Armor Officer Advanced Course (now the Maneuver Captains Career Course), Marine Corps Command and Staff College, NATO Defense College, and the Armed Forces Staff College.
 He holds a Bachelor of Arts in History and Speech Communication from the University of Virginia and a Master of Arts in Human Resource Management from Pepperdine University.
 Neller is a member of Theta Chi fraternity.